gam-19/DevOps-Notes/IaC/Terraform/Terraform.md

 ![alt text](/IaC/Terraform/_terra-images/TF_Arch.png)

 ### Configuration file
+Terraform code is written in HashiCorp Configuration Language (HCL), and it is typically stored in files with a .tf extension.
+HCL is a human-readable language, designed to be easy to read and write.
+It's not YAML or JSON, but it does have some similarities.

 * Define the resources in human-readable **configuratin file** that you can *version*, *re-use*, and *share.*
 * Definition configuration file is **declarative**.
   - Declarative: defines **WHAT** the end result or desired state is.